Facebook voting begins on Instagram data-sharing, email privacy

-SAN FRANCISCO (Reuters) - Facebook Inc opened the polls on Monday for its roughly 1 billion users to vote on a variety of changes to the social network’s policies, including a proposal to scrap the user voting system that Facebook introduced in 2009.
+SAN FRANCISCO, Dec 3 (Reuters) - Facebook Inc opened the polls on Monday for its roughly 1 billion users to vote on a variety of changes to the social network’s policies, including a proposal to scrap the user voting system that Facebook introduced in 2009.

 Facebook also said it had “clarified” some of the proposed changes, specifying that a new policy allowing it to share user data with recently acquired photo-application Instagram will be carried out in compliance with applicable laws and that Facebook will seek user consent when necessary.